pomdtr/tweety/README.md

-# wsh
+# Wesh

 A shell for your browser.

 ![screenshot](./static/screenshot.png)

-Check out a demo of the extension running from the arc browser here: https://www.capster.io/video/zRgddaTPilyn
+Check out a demo of the extension running from the arc browser here: <https://www.capster.io/video/zRgddaTPilyn>.

 ## Installation